Surbhi-Kohli/WebDevInterviewPrep/SpringBoot/InterviewQues.md

     }
 }
 ```
+#### What happens if @Lazy is added in just one bean?
+ Startup flow:
+- Spring tries to create A
+- Injects lazy proxy of B ✅
+- Spring tries to create B
+- Needs real A ❌
+- But A is still under creation
+💥 Circular dependency error!!!
+Hence, we make sure both are Lazy.

 #### Isn't @Autowired missing here in the above code snippet?
 - No, it is optional, since there is:
 -  ✔ Only one constructor